All Episodes

 And you're right.

-There's things he's limited by, but overall his work product has been very good.
+But overall, his work product has been very good.

-One of the things we did ask him in today's hearing is what other reports are coming?
+One of the things we did ask him in today's hearing is what other reports are coming.

-And of course, as you you point out, there's the investigation that Mr. Durham and Mr. Barr are doing that we think is really going to get to the bottom of all what took place in 2016 and 2017 when the FBI and DRJ spied on on the Trump campaign.
+And of course, as you point out, there's the investigation that Mr. Durham and Mr. Barr are doing that we think is really going to get to the bottom of all what took place in 2016 and 2017 when the FBI and DRJ spied on the Trump campaign.

 Okay, so we know spying occurred.

-Even the attorney general has now confirmed that.
+Even the Attorney General has now confirmed that.

-Uh, they've spent an awful lot of time abroad.
+They've spent an awful lot of time abroad.

-Now, do you believe the evidence eventually might show that high-ranking people in the intelligence community?
+Now, do you believe the evidence eventually might show that high-ranking people in the intelligence community, again, there are certain, we know there were two separate areas where spying occurred.

 One was through the FISA application of Carter Page to spy on a candidate transition team president.